fstark/blog/content/blog/mandelbrot65/mandelbrot65.md

 In general, numbers are kept in the A and X registers (A for MSB, X for LSB).
 If the number is invalid, we return with the Carry flag set.

-Else, we compute the absolute value, set the 12th bit to 1 (so it looks like an address between 0x1000 and 0x1ffe), and use that to get the result from the square table.
+Otherwise, we compute the absolute value, set the 12th bit to 1 (so it looks like an address between 0x1000 and 0x1FFE), and use that to retrieve the result from the square table.

-How is the ABS computed?
+How is ABS computed?

 Trivially: